tsukijohn/sonar-coverage-example-javascript/README.md

 ```

 ## Interface
-This is a interface for receiving Screwdriver API events and sending notification to users based on their job settings.
+This is an interface for receiving Screwdriver API events and sending notification to users based on their job settings.

 ### notify

 #### Expected Outcome

-Notify the user based on their job settings, e.g. email, slack.
+Notify the user based on their job settings, e.g. [email](https://github.com/screwdriver-cd/notifications-email), [slack](https://github.com/screwdriver-cd/notifications-slack).

 ## Extending
 To extend the base class, the functions to override are: